aghosn/aghosn.github.io/_projects/gdb.md

 ## To Debug with QEMU

-QEMU has support for gdb's remote-connections and allows to debug `guests` (here, tyche).
+QEMU supports gdb remote-connections and allows to debug `guests` (here, tyche).
-Most functionalities are available and it only requires a few [extra steps](https://qemu-project.gitlab.io/qemu/system/gdb.html) compared to a regular gdb debugging sessions.
+Most functionalities are available and it only requires a few [extra steps](https://qemu-project.gitlab.io/qemu/system/gdb.html) compared to a regular gdb debugging session.
 QEMU even supports switching back and forth between virtual and physical guests addresses.
 With this simple setup, we are able to debug tyche code.

 ![debugger](https://aghosn.github.io/assets/img/debugger.jpg)

-Unfortunatly, things get a little more complicated once tyche starts running nested virtual.
+Unfortunatly, things get a little more complicated once tyche starts running a nested virtual machine.
-GDB is unable to understand the virtual memory mappings set via EPTs and therefore rejects any memory dump (see image below).
+GDB is unable to understand the virtual memory mappings set via EPTs and therefore rejects any memory dump.

 ## Getting Back Debugging Features